ScottFeichter/node-essentials-scott/assignments/assignment11-testing.md

 Hint: The logoff route is protected.
 What do you need to put in the request header?
 Where can you get the needed value?
 Why didn't you have to do this for the controller test?

 Then verify that all your tests run without error.
-IF you want to run just this test, you can do:
+If you want to run just this test, you can do:

 ```bash
 NODE_ENV=test npx jest test/user.function.test.js
 ```

+Also, run the TDD (test of the tests) command, if you haven't recently, to see if it identifies any problems with your tests.

 ## **On Making Tests Comprehensive**